a-thul2/Netflix-Clone---Frontend/README.md

 ## 🚀 How to Run Locally
 - Clone this repository.
-- Open the project folder : cd netflix-clone.
+- Open the project folder : cd folder-name
 - Open index.html in your browser.

 ## 📌 Notes